-Drag a job on a project to the + to create a new ongoing job visit for that day, with the same technicians allocated to the job.
+From the Project calendar view drag a job to the + to create a new ongoing job visit for that day, with the same technicians allocated to the job.

 Tip: if you don't want to use ongoing jobs, you can hide the ongoing jobs option in the job save menu.
 Just uncheck Enable ongoing jobs in Settings - Misc